Project-Jorugmond/Kusanagi-Silverhand-Legal-Framework-Docs/overview.md

 - **Opt-in Legal Layering**
   Settlements may choose legal modules (e.g. civil, commercial, dispute resolution) from the open global repository (e.g., Ulex-style systems), but may not violate core rights enshrined in the Universal Rights Layer.

+## 📚 Plain Language Law & Self-Advocacy Rights

+All laws, legal systems, and dispute resolution mechanisms must be written in **clear, accessible, plain language**.
+Legal codes must prioritize:

+- **Comprehensibility over complexity**
+- **Open educational access** to legal processes and self-defense techniques
+- **Multilingual and neurodivergent-accessible formats**
+- **Visual, symbolic, and digital translations** of key rights and procedures

+### Core Guarantees:
+- **Right to Legal Clarity**: No person may be bound by a law they cannot reasonably understand.
+- **Right to Self-Defense**: Every individual must be able to **learn how to defend themselves in court** or tribunal without a paid intermediary or legal gatekeeper.
+- **Right to Open Precedent**: All prior rulings, doctrines, and legal reasoning must be **public, searchable, and free to remix** into one’s defense.

+Legal systems must **default to empowerment**, not dependency, and all courts must offer a **“Plain Justice Pathway”** parallel to the traditional legal representation model.

+**Legal systems that rely on intimidation, jargon, or economic barriers are in violation of fundamental civic access principles.**

 ## Universal Rights Layer

 All planetary frameworks must guarantee: